 TIME TO PASTRY!

 Preheat the oven to 200°C. Boil a full kettle.
 Place 650ml (about ⅔) of the flour in a bowl.
-Using your fingers, rub the butter cubes into the flour.
+Using your fingers, rub the Butter cubes into the flour.
 The final mixture should look like coarse breadcrumbs.
 In a separate bowl, whisk 2 eggs and a pinch of salt.
 Using a fork, mix in the eggs into the flour mixture.
 Using your hands, bring the dough together.
 You don’t want to over knead the mixture!
 Wrap in cling wrap and set aside in the fridge.

 PIE FILLING

 Place a pot over a medium-high heat with a drizzle of oil.
-When hot, fry the diced onion for 6-7 minutes until soft and translucent, shifting occasionally.
+When hot, fry the diced Onion for 6-7 minutes until soft and translucent, shifting occasionally.
 Add the lamb chunks and the rub and fry for 2-3 minutes, shifting as they colour.
 Whisk in 4 tbsp of the remaining flour and the red wine, until the flour is fully incorporated.
 Add the beef stock, the rinsed thyme, 400ml of boiling water, and the tomato paste.
 Simmer, uncovered, for about 4 minutes, until the lamb is soft and the sauce has reduced.
 If the lamb is not soft, add another splash of water and continue simmering until soft.
 Season to taste and remove the thyme stalks.

 POT PIE PERFECTION